apache/incubator-milagro-mfa-server/README.md

 Finally, open a browser on any machine that has network access to the machine on which the Milagro MFA Services are running.
 Browse to `http://<mpin-server-ip>:8005`.
 You should see the Demo application loaded.

-For further details on the Milagro MFA Server Configuration, see the [Documentation](http://docs.miracl.com/m-pin-core).
+For further details on the Milagro MFA Server Configuration, please see the [Milagro Documentation](http://docs.milagro.io)